sakopqiu/fe_misc/SEO.md

 You may have heard about the famous frontend framework like React, Vue or Angular.
 No matter which framework your frontend team uses, the final product is one or multiple Javascript files that render the web page dynamically.

-As an example, below is the project list page of TTCX.
-You can see that the web page is really contentful while the initial HTML content returned by the server is surprisingly simple.
-The javascript files actually do the heavy lifting to render the ultimate page.

 Q: Why do we call it Client Side Rendering?
 A:  The rendering logic is contained in the Javascript files .
 Once the browser finishes downloading the Javascript file, it executes the code inside Javascript files on the clients' end to render the final page.